 - Metal Gear:

-- In Metal Gear Solid, Snake is the ninja (ironically enough) to the knight of the Cyborg Ninja (AKA his old Friendly Enemy Grey Fox).
-The latter wears a suit of Powered Armour, slaughters his way through scores of enemies and follows a strict code of honour (if you use your fists in the boss fight with him, he'll likewise discard his sword).
-Meanwhile Snake sneaks around everywhere and is forced to hide if he's caught.
+- In Metal Gear Solid, Snake is the 'ninja' (ironically enough) to the 'knight' Cyborg Ninja (AKA, his old Friendly Enemy Grey Fox).
+The latter wears a suit of Powered Armour, slaughters his way through scores of enemies, and follows a strict code of honour (if you use your fists in the boss fight with him, he'll likewise discard his sword).
+Meanwhile, Snake sneaks around everywhere and is forced to hide if he's caught.

 - In Metal Gear Rising Raiden actually is a ninja (a cyborg ninja, in fact).
 The Rival, Jetstream Sam, is essentially a cyborg samurai (he even fights with a High Frequency Blade made from his father's antique katana).
 Bonus points for the fact that Raiden started the game talking about his admiration for Bushido (the samurai's code of honour) but had started to abandon it and embrace traits of his Jack the Ripper persona by that point.

-- Neverwinter Nights 2: On arriving in Neverwinter, the Player Character must choose to join the Neverwinter City Watch, eventually leading to membership in the Neverwinter Nine, or the local thieves' guild, leading to membership in the Shadow Thieves.
+- Neverwinter Nights 2: On arriving in Neverwinter, the Player Character must choose to join the Neverwinter City Watch, or the local thieves' guild, leading to membership in the Shadow Thieves.

-- In Rhythm Thief & the Emperor's Treasure we get a Phantom Thief as The Protagonist and a villain with Chevaliers.
+- Rhythm Thief & the Emperor's Treasure: A Phantom Thief protagonist and a villain with Chevaliers.

 - One Asymmetric Multiplayer mode in some of the Splinter Cell games pits a team of agile, stealthy, but fragile agents against a team of heavily armored and armed but not particularly mobile mercenaries.